- Workshop on ns-3

 Authors presenting new ns-3 models, frameworks, integration setups, etc. are encouraged to include all traditional parts of a scientific paper: introduction, motivation, related work, assumptions, verification and validation, conclusions and references.
 As a general rule, papers that only document source code will be rejected.

 Authors presenting networking research using ns-3 are encouraged to follow best simulation practices and focus particularly on the credibility and reproducibility of simulation results.
-As a general rule, papers that only present simulation results obtained without any significant modification to the ns-3 simulator, and without a focus on simulation methodology, will be considered out of scope and rejected.

 We strongly encourage authors of all papers, demonstrations, and posters to include links to relevant source code and instructions on how to use it.
 This will make contributions more useful for the ns-3 community.
 For papers presenting new ns-3 models, a link to the respective code review issue will be a plus.